fubar2/flaskdashboard/README.md

 The pattern remains the same but the scale jumps around with each unscaled sampling procedure.
 This makes me unhappy but there are methods to help decrease it.

 * A moving median can be plotted rather than the raw data to make the plots less jittery.
 This can also be mean centered and both these techniques are recommended for routing use when comparing multiple plant weight patterns.
-Makes it smoother for sure since there's a fair bit of noise in the raw readings as described above.
-More importantly, repeated sampling produces more or less indistinguishable plots with occasional small changes in the Y axis scale in contrast to the more variable sampled raw data multiple series plots.
+This does change the shape of the series and makes it smoother for sure, removing a fair bit of noise in the raw readings as described above.
+More importantly, *repeated sampling of moving median data with the same parameters produces more or less indistinguishable plots* with occasional small changes in the Y axis scale in contrast to the more variable sampled raw data multiple series plots.
 This stability makes them more appealing to me.